Provide Layer 2 Access to a Tenant - LEGACY

 Traffic is not reaching the virtual machine#

-- Confirm firewall rules related to the virtual wire have been applied.
+- Confirm firewall rules related to the Virtual Switch Port have been applied.

 - Verify the destination tenant network and VLAN network are in the "Running" state and reside on the same physical node.